trufflesuite/trufflesuite.com/src/docs/truffle/testing/testing-your-contracts.md

 $ truffle test
 ```

-Note that the `test` command will automatically start a test network locally if you have don't have
+Note that if you don't specify a network using the `--network` options, and you don't
-a network named "test" defined in the [networks](/docs/truffle/reference/configuration#networks)
+have a network configuration named `test` or `development` in the [networks](/docs/truffle/reference/configuration#networks)
-portion of your `truffle-config.js`.
+portion of your `truffle-config.js`, Truffle will automatically start a test network to use.

 Alternatively, if you only want to run one test file, you can specify a path to the specific file you want to run, e.g.,